hjstoff/nodesetexpr-expand/README.md

 label [^DNSLABEL] of such names.

-Apart from being recognized as valid, the language(s) and tooling of this project must also attributethe same meaning to the nodeset expressions output by Slurm tools - that
+Apart from being recognized as valid, the language(s) and tooling of this project must also attribute the same meaning to the nodeset expressions output by Slurm tools - that
 is: they must expand to an enumeration of literal nodenames that is equivalent to the enumeration of nodenames intended to be denoted by the Slurm tooling that created the nodeset expression.

 ## Defining ingredients of a nodeset expression language: alphabet and grammar
 A nodeset expression _language_ is simply the language in which nodeset expressions